TedHusted/awake/awake.md/awake.md

 ***

 Grace Brewster walks out onto the stage before a live crowd.

-The view screen behind her reads “Fusion from Square One.”
+A large circle graces center stage.
+Behind the circle are the letters “GEM” standing a meter tall in front of a large view screen.
+The view screen reads “Fusion from Square One.”

-The display melds into a set of quotes.
+As she nears center stage, the display melds into a set of quotes.

 * “Begin with the end in mind.” – Stephen Covey
 * “Your mind is for having ideas, not holding them.” – David Allen